Pacific Crest TrailThe Village Inn is not exactly well-known for this reason, but we should be.

 - Download Halfmile Section Maps H & I.

 We usually have plenty of rooms at the Inn and our new online system allows you to book at your convenience.
+However, the office closes at 8:00 PM and opens at 9:00 AM.
+If you plan on arriving late make your reservation before 8:00 and give us a call, we may be able to make arrangements suited to your arrival time.
 Make time for a Zero day just shy of mile 2300.

 On a side note, because you might get to meet her - Here is an article about Zippee, our accountant who hiked from Mexico to Canada in 2016.